← Back to Stories

 Key details reported by multiple sources:

-• Australian activists were detained by Israel while aboard a flotilla attempting to deliver aid to Gaza
+• Eleven Australians were detained by Israel on May 18, 2026, while participating in the Global Sumud Flotilla attempting to deliver aid to Gaza.

 Points of Difference